rickycodes/retrorecord/README.md

 RECORDINGS_DIR=/home/pi/recordings/ \
 GIFS_DIR=/home/pi/gifs/
 ```
-The directories should match what you have set in Retropie's own config.
+The directories should match what you have set on the system. `/home/pi/.config/retroarch/screenshots/` above is common for `retroarch`,

 If you don't have the above env vars set the application will quit on startup:
 ```